Finding Freelance Work: Writing and Proofreading

-Finding freelance work requires research, planning and a proactive approach!
+Synopsis: Finding freelance work requires research, planning and a proactive approach.
 There are a number of effective ways to find freelance jobs depending on the type of freelancing you do.
+Many freelance writing assignments are available from business writing to sales writing to technical writing and the ever growing demand for writers by websites.
+There is also a growing amount of work available for proofreaders especially due to the massive growth of websites but the competition for this work is tough.

 Writing for Greeting Card Companies